Angat Dam nearing minimum operating level

 The minimum operating level of Angat Dam, which supplies raw water to the majority of Metro Manila areas and irrigates some farm areas in Bulacan and Pampanga, is 180 m.

-"Hopefully, the rains will continue in the watersheds so that our reservoir level will increase,” said Engr.
-Patrick Dizon, spokesperson for the Metropolitan Waterworks and Sewerage System (MWSS).
+“Hopefully, the rains will continue in the watersheds so that our reservoir level will increase,” said Engr.
+Patrick Dizon, spokesperson for the Metropolitan Waterworks and Sewerage System.

 Despite this, Dizon said that its WL is still sufficient to meet local demands but noted it still needs to be preserved until the rainy season comes.

-“In the past few days, our reservoir was lowered by 40 to 50 centimeters per day, but because of the rain yesterday, it lowered the daily average decrease of our water in the reservoir—from 40 to 50 centimeters per day, the Angat Dam dropped yesterday by just 16 centimeters,” he said.
+“In the past few days, our reservoir was lowered by 40 to 50 centimeters per day, but because of the rain yesterday, it lowered the daily average decrease of our water in the reservoir — from 40 to 50 centimeters per day, Angat Dam dropped yesterday by just 16 centimeters,” he said.

 Moreover, Dizon said that the reservoir elevation of Ipo Dam and La Mesa Dam increased by 5 cm due to the rains.